kuawwwww/Project/README.md

 * Then an initial population is generated and the distance of all cities is traversed to calculate the fitness function.
 * Then selection is performed with Roulette wheel selection, using Partially-matched crossover and simple mutation to determine the crossover operator and variation operator.

 To enhance robustness, we store the cities in [cn.csv](https://github.com/kuawwwww/Project/blob/main/cn.csv "悬停显示").
 So you can update the table directly when you need to use it.
-But remember, the 1111111
+But remember, you can download the file and make some changes.
+However, 'capital','lat' and 'lng' must be included as header.

 ## Code Structure
 Only part of the important code is presented below, the full code can be seen at:  [TSP(GA).py](https://github.com/kuawwwww/Project/blob/main/cn.csv "悬停显示")

 Main content：
 * GA process
 * Visualization
+* Read csv

 ### Variable names:
 |**Variable names:**|**content**|